helmingstay/SkeeterBuster/sb2/README.md

 -- A config.csv file is typically provided to over-ride default values (see examples in ./test)
 * The most realistic example is provided in ./test/rangefind (drawn from Iquitos) -- In R, run ```source('./R/example_run.R', chdir=T)```
+* By default, weather is provided for Iquitos, Peru (see `./test/base/IquitosWeatherAll.csv.gz`) -- Users can provide an alterate weather file in GSOD format (for details, see  https://cran.r-project.org/web/packages/GSODR/vignettes/GSODR.html)